 Viessmann F3 Fault Code

-The Viessmann F3 fault code means: your boiler has shut down because it thinks it can see a flame before it has even started the ignition process..
+The Viessmann F3 fault code means: your boiler is detecting a flame when there shouldn't be one, so it has shut down for safety purposes to prevent a malfunction..
 It appears on 9 Viessmann models in our database.

-Technical description: Burner in fault state.
-The flame signal is already present at burner start.
-Cause: Check the ionisation electrode and leads.
-Press E.
+Technical description: Burner in fault position.
+Flame signal is already present at burner start.
+Check the ionisation electrode and lead.

 What causes the Viessmann F3 fault?

-This fault can be more frequent during periods of high humidity or heavy rain, as moisture entering the air intake can interfere with the sensitivity of the ionisation probes.
+This issue is more frequent during periods of high humidity or heavy rain, as moisture ingress can affect the electrical signals on the ignition leads.

 Engineer required